Muzykant-Team/node-soundcloud-downloader/README.md

-# @muzykant/node-soundcloud-downloader — Muzykant Team Fork
+# node-soundcloud-downloader — Muzykant Team Fork

 > ⚡️ This is a **maintained fork** of [node-soundcloud-downloader](https://github.com/zackradisic/node-soundcloud-downloader)
 > 👤 Originally created and developed by **[Zack Radisic](https://github.com/zackradisic)** — © 2021